fudge88/miumiu/TESTING.md

 page of your application.
 I had a few indentation erros, and 'line too long' errors.
 I corrected these
 where possible.
 I also used [PEP8 online](http://pep8online.com/) and further changes were made to make the code
 PEP8 compliant where possible.

+## **Bugs and Finds**
+When testing the application i found when clicking on teh search icon, a bloack thick out of line border would
+appear.
+After searching online i found the solution, the suggestions were to add `outline:0 !important;`
+to the CSS property for the icon, and it worked.